Overview

 How can you care for yourself at home?

-• If you would like to try to get pregnant again, it is usually safe whenever you feel ready.
-Talk with your doctor about any future pregnancy plans.
+- If you would like to try to get pregnant again, it is usually safe whenever you feel ready.
+Talk with your doctor or midwife about any future pregnancy plans.

-• If you do not want to get pregnant, ask your doctor about birth control.
+- If you do not want to get pregnant, ask your doctor or midwife about birth control.
 You can get pregnant again before your next period starts if you are not using birth control.

-• You may be low in iron because of blood loss.
-Eat a balanced diet that is high in iron and vitamin C. Foods rich in iron include red meat, shellfish, eggs, beans, and leafy green vegetables.
+- You may be low in iron because of blood loss.
+Eat a variety of healthy foods and choose foods high in iron and vitamin C. Foods rich in iron include red meat, shellfish, eggs, beans, and leafy green vegetables.
 Foods high in vitamin C include citrus fruits, tomatoes, and broccoli.
-Talk to your doctor about whether you need to take iron pills or a multivitamin.
+Talk to your doctor or midwife about whether you need to take iron pills or a multivitamin.

-• For some, the loss of a pregnancy can be very hard.
+- For some, the loss of a pregnancy can be very hard.
 You may have a range of emotions.
-If you need help coping, talking to family members, friends, a counselor, or your doctor may help.
+If you need help coping, talking to family members, friends, a counselor, or your doctor or midwife may help.
+You can also call the Maternal Mental Health Hotline at 1-833-TLC-MAMA (1-833-852-6262) for support.
+If you feel very sad or depressed for longer than a couple of weeks, talk to a counselor or your doctor or midwife.

 When should you call for help?